Multimedia Producer, Vox.com

 Assistant Artist Manager at The Rocks Management

-I currently work as assistant artist manager at The Rocks Management, a small music management company based in New Jersey.
+I currently work as assistant artist manager at The Rocks Management, a small music management company with offices in New York and New Jersey.
 I began as an intern, then worked part-time in college, and was immediately hired on a full-time basis after graduation.
-I act as a liaison between our artists and anyone who wants to work with them, whether that’s a record label, an agent, a radio station, a festival/venue, etc. I create tour and promotional appearance itineraries for our artists and staff.
-I also handle the social media accounts for our artists.
+I act as a liaison between our artists and anyone who wants to work with them, whether that’s a record label, an agent, a radio station, a festival/venue, etc. In my role, I create tour and promotional appearance itineraries for our artists and staff; I handle the social media accounts for our artists, and I assist in tour marketing for concerts.
+I’ve also been fortunate enough to tour the country with my client The Zombies selling their merchandise.
 My degree in digital media production has been extremely beneficial when creating video content, such as lyric videos and album teasers.
 I’m so grateful that my major required me to get an internship because without one, I wouldn’t have the job I have today.
 As a student, I served as a DJ and as programming director at the school's radio station, WFNP.
 Working at WFNP was very hands-on, which has been great preparation for working at events like SXSW, Firefly Music Festival, and Mountain Jam.
 All of these opportunities during my time at New Paltz taught me the importance of teamwork and organization.

 My liberal arts education at New Paltz has been a huge influence on my postgraduate experience so far.
 While studying digital media production as an undergraduate, I wanted to learn about as many aspects of the media industry as possible.
 Taking a writing intensive course allowed me to improve my writing skills in a predominately “digital” major; my public relations course taught me different methods of interpreting media content; taking programming and management courses introduced me to the business side of the industry.
 These skills have all been extremely useful, not only in my job but in my everyday life.